-Primary Clinical Supervisor #1 Primary Clinical Supervisor #2 Case Conference Supervisor Assessment Supervisor Rating: Choose an item.
-Rating: Choose an item.
-Rating: Choose an Rating: Choose an un nom. un nom. item. item.
+Primary Clinical Supervisor #1 Primary Clinical Supervisor #2 Case Conference Supervisor Assessment Supervisor Rating: Choose Rating: Choose Rating: Rating: an item. an item.
+Choose an Choose an item. item.

 C. Demonstrate the ability to apply the knowledge of functional and dysfunctional behaviors including context to the assessment and/or diagnostic process.